Text-to-SQL Data Synthesis Pipeline

 4.3 Data Evaluators

-The Component Difficulty Classifier analyzes the component complexity of SQL statements and labels the difficulty level of each data sample.
+The Component Difficulty Classifier analyzes SQL component complexity and assigns difficulty levels.

 Functionality: